- Examinations department of IHMS was established on 16/01/2014.

 - Where a student misses a class test because of an emergency or because of his/her illness, for which he/she has obtained prior permission from the teacher concerned, in writing, he/she shall take a make-up test.
 A make-up test will be arranged only once.
 A student, who fails to appear in the make-up test, will be awarded zero marks in that particular test, and the result will be finalized.
 For makeup tests students are allowed to appear only in that portion of the course which they have missed.

 - In order to qualify in the examination of a semester, a student must obtain at least 50% marks in each course.
-It will also be essential to pass in the laboratory work.
+It will also be essential to pass in the laboratory work if necessary.

 - After marking the class tests, quizzes and mid-term examination papers the same must be shown to the students and discussed with the class.
 Any question relating to marking should be discussed with individual students but the answer papers, projects assignments, term paper etc, should be taken back from the students immediately after the students have seen their performance and discussed the questions, if any, with the instructor / *examination coordinator (of the department) to be kept safely for record.

 - The defaulters of the University dues are not permitted to sit in the examinations.